sigmaott/sigma-ssai-avplayer-sdk/README.md

 After calling `generateUrl`, listen for callbacks from the SDK.
 The SDK will notify you whether the URL generation was successful or failed through the following methods:

 1. **Success Callback** : If the video URL is generated successfully, you will receive a call to the `onGenerateVideoUrlSuccess` method.
-This is where you will call the `playVideo` method.
+This is where you will call the `startPlayer` method.
 2. **Failure Callback** : If there is an error generating the video URL, you will receive a call to the `onGenerateVideoUrlFail` method.

 ## Implementing the Interface